O-X-L/ansible-webui/CONTRIBUTE.md

 Translations are added in `src/oxl_ansible_webui/aw/config/language.py`.

-New languages also have to be added to the frontend in `frontend/src/base/Nav.svelte`.
+New languages also have to be added to the frontend in `frontend/src/base/Nav.svelte` and the country's flag needs to be added to `src/oxl_ansible_webui/aw/static/img/`.

 ----